-386. I got caught trying to pass a mars bar by a mars bar by a mars bar by a doing for that.
+386. I got caught trying to pass a mars bar by zGBS.
+He gave me a doing for that.
 He dragged me by the scruff of the neck.
 I was dragged in front of the governor.
 I must have given him some lip because afterward I was dragged into a passageway in allocation.

-2685 beat me up with his clogs.
+ZGBS beat me up with his clogs.
 The clog was in his hand.
 There was a scuffle.
 I think I retaliated.
 I ended up on all fours.
 I was left black and blue.
 I didn't ask for any medical attention.